-(2) See note 33 of the Group Annual Financial Statements included elsewhere in this Annual Report for further discussion of the M-real Corporation Acquisition which closed on December 31, 2008.

-- (3) In the third quarter of fiscal 2010 the Group revised its methodology for all immature timber and mature timber resulting in US\$ 28 million positive increase in profit.
-See note 2 of the Group Annual Financial Statements included elsewhere in this Annual Report.
-In fiscal 2010 the Group entered into a BEE transaction resulting in a US\$ 23 million charge to profit.
-See note 28 of the Group Annual Financial Statements included elsewhere in this Annual Report for further details. - (4) During the fiscal years 2010 to 2008, the Group recorded a (US\$ 10 million), US\$ 79 million, US\$ 119 million asset (impairment reversals) impairments.
-See note 4 and note 9 of the Group Annual Financial Statements included elsewhere in this Annual Report for further details. - In compliance with the U.S. Securities Exchange Commission ("SEC") rules relating to "Conditions for Use of Non-GAAP Financial Measures", we have reconciled operating profit (loss) excluding special items to net profit (loss) rather than operating profit.
-Operating profit (loss) excluding special items represents earnings before taxation, interest (net finance costs), and special items.
-Net finance costs include: gross interest paid; interest received (including discounts on early redemption of loans); interest capitalized; net foreign exchange gains; and net fair value adjustments on interest rate financial instruments.
+(2) In compliance with the U.S. Securities Exchange Commission ("SEC") rules relating to "Conditions for Use of Non-GAAP Financial Measures", we have reconciled operating profit excluding special items to (loss) profit for the year and EBITDA excluding special items rather than operating profit and EBITDA excluding special items to (loss) profit for the year.

+Operating profit excluding special items represents profit (loss) for the year before taxation charge (benefit), net finance costs, and special items.
+EBITDA excluding special items represents profit (loss) for the year before taxation charge (benefit), net finance costs, depreciation and amortization, and special items.

+Net finance costs include: finance costs, finance income, net foreign exchange gains and net fair value gain or loss on financial instruments.
 See the Group Income Statement, included elsewhere in this Annual Report, for an explanation of the computation of net finance costs.

 Special items cover those items which management believe are material by nature or amount to the operating results and require separate disclosure.
-Such items would generally include profit or loss on disposal of property, investments and businesses, asset impairments, restructuring charges, non-recurring integration costs related to acquisitions, financial impacts of natural disasters, non-cash gains or losses on the price fair value adjustment of plantations and alternative fuel mixture tax credits receivable in cash.
-We use operating profit (loss) excluding special items as an internal measure of performance to benchmark and compare performance, both between our own operations and as against other companies.
-Operating profit (loss) excluding special items is a measure used by the Group, together with measures of performance under IFRS, to compare the relative performance of operations in planning, budgeting and reviewing the performances of various businesses.
-We believe operating profit (loss) excluding special items is a useful measure of financial performance in addition to net profit, operating profit and other profitability measures under IFRS because it facilitates operating performance comparisons from period to period and company to company.
-For these reasons, we believe operating profit (loss) excluding special items and similar measures are regularly used by the investment community as a means of comparison of companies in our industry.
-Different companies and analysts may calculate operating profit (loss) excluding special items differently, so making comparisons among companies on this basis should be done very carefully.
-Operating profit (loss) excluding special items is not a measure of performance under IFRS and should not be considered in isolation or construed as a substitute for operating profit or net profit as an indicator of the company's operations in accordance with IFRS.
+Such items would generally include profit or loss on disposal of property, plant and equipment, investments and businesses, asset and investment impairments and reversals, restructuring provisions raised, integration costs related to acquisitions, insurance recoveries, fires, flood, storm and related events, plantation price fair value adjustment, alternative fuel mixture tax credits and the BEE transaction charge.

+We use operating profit excluding special items and EBITDA excluding special items as internal measures of performance to benchmark and compare performance, both between our own operations and as against other companies.
+Operating profit excluding special items and EBITDA excluding special items are used as measures by the Group, together with measures of performance under IFRS, to compare the relative performance of operations in planning, budgeting and reviewing the performances of various businesses.
+We believe operating profit excluding special items and EBITDA excluding special items are useful measures of financial performance in addition to net profit, operating profit and other profitability measures under IFRS because it facilitates operating performance comparisons from period to period and company to company.
+For these reasons, we believe operating profit excluding special items, EBITDA excluding special items and similar measures are regularly used by the investment community as a means of comparison of companies in our industry.

+Different companies and analysts may calculate operating profit excluding special items and EBITDA excluding special items differently, so making comparisons among companies on this basis should be done very carefully.
+Operating profit excluding special items and EBITDA excluding special items are not measures of performance under IFRS and should not be considered in isolation or construed as a substitute for operating profit or net profit as an indicator of the company's operations in accordance with IFRS.

-The following table reconciles operating profit (loss) excluding special items to net profit (loss).
+The following table reconciles operating profit excluding special items and EBITDA excluding special items to (loss) profit for the year.